dschreij/effort-server/README.md

 ![Example settings](doc/OS_settings.jpg)

+In the screenshot above, the IP address `127.0.0.1` is used, which commonly refers to the computer you are working on, or the 'localhost'.
+If you run meteor on the same computer as you start the experiment on, the default setting work out-of-the-box.
+More likely, the server runs on a different computer, and you need to adjust the IP addresses (and if necessary to port suffix, which can be found after the colon (:)) to the right ones.

 - *mongo_url*: The IP address and port on which the Mongo server is running.
 The default port (when running the Mongo version that is included with Meteor) is `3001`.
 - *db_name*: The name of the database in MongoDB.
 When Mongo is run from Meteor, this is usually simply called 'meteor'.
 - *with_db*: `yes` if the experiment should attempt to connect to the database, `no` if it should run without the database (for testing purposes).